Cyprus scraps 'golden passport' scheme over alleged abuse

 Cyprus began offering citizenship in exchange for substantial investment as far back as 2007, but the scheme was stepped up following the Mediterranean island's 2013 economic crisis.

-The country has faced pressure from the European Union to reform the scheme over concerns it may have helped organised crime gangs infiltrate the bloc.
+But Cyprus has faced pressure from the European Union to reform the scheme over concerns it may have helped organised crime gangs infiltrate the bloc.

-The Cypriot government had tightened its rules since 2007, including a ban on cash payments in 2014.
+Cyprus had tightened its rules since 2007, including a ban on cash payments in 2014.

-Under the soon-to-be-scrapped scheme, the government grants a passport in exchange for an investment of 2.5 million euros ($3 million).
+Currently, the government grants a passport in exchange for an investment of 2.5 million euros ($3 million).

 The country is re-examining the cases of all roughly 4,000 people who successfully applied for a passport under the scheme.